RapidClipse/rapidclipse-demo-localizedUI/README.md

 1. How to localize normal UI elements like XdevButtons, XdevTextFields, XdevLabels
 2. How to localize XdevTableHeader or how to use localization in entities
 3. How to localize dynamic messages and notifications
-4. How to keep localization after klick on browser refresh
+4. How to keep localization after click on browser refresh
 5. The most common naming strategies and patterns
 6. The most common resource file structure